amsdal/amsdal-glue/README.md

 ## Usage

-The AMSDAL Glue project provides a high-level interface for interacting with databases in Python applications.
 Here is a simple example of how to use the `amsdal-glue` package to connect to a SQLite database and execute a query:

 ```python
 from amsdal_glue.connections.connection_pool import DefaultConnectionPool